Government extends social distancing measures

 (i) Karaoke establishments;

-(k) Massage establishments (save for those set out in Annex 3);
+(k) Massage establishments (save for those under Annex 3).

-"We will also continue to closely monitor the development of the epidemic situation and review the various measures in place from time to time with a view to making suitable adjustments taking into account all relevant factors," said the spokesman.
+"We will announce details of other epidemic prevention measures in due course.
+We will also continue to closely monitor the development of the epidemic situation and review the various measures in place from time to time with a view to making suitable adjustments taking into account all relevant factors." said the spokesman.